 \section{Introduction}

-Since initially proposed by \citep{Fisher1935, Yates1937}, factorial experiments have been widely used to study the joint effects of several factors on a response \citep[e.g.,][]{Angrist2009,Branson2016,Cochran1950,Dasgupta2015,Wu2011}.
-Consider a $2^K$ factorial experiment with $ n $ units and $ K $ factors.
+Since initially proposed by \citet{Fisher1935} and \citet{Yates1937}, factorial experiments have been widely used to study the joint effects of several factors on a response \citep[see, e.g.,][]{Cochran1950,Angrist2009,Wu2011,Dasgupta2015}.
+Consider a $2^K$ factorial experiment with $ n $ units and $ K $ factors ($K \geq 1$).
 Each factor has two levels, $ -1 $ and $ +1 $, and there are $ Q = 2^K $ treatment combinations.
-Complete randomization of the treatment combinations can balance the covariates on average; however, as the number of baseline covariates and factors increase, it is likely that some covariates will exhibit imbalance in a particular treatment assignment, as observed in completely randomized experiments \citep{Fisher1926, Senn1989, Morgan2012}.
-Stratification, or blocking, which was initially proposed by \cite{Fisher1926} and suggested by classical experimental design textbooks \citep[e.g.,][]{box2005, wu2011experiments}, is the most common way to balance treatment allocations with respect to a few discrete variables that are most relevant to the response.
-Appropriate stratification can balance the baseline covariates and improve the treatment effect estimation efficiency \citep[e.g.,][]{wilk1955randomization,imai2008variance,Imbens2015}.
-A recent survey \citep{Lin2015} noted that 70\% of the 224 randomized trials published in leading medical journals in 2014 had used stratification in the experimental design.
-Even when stratification is not used in the design stage, renowned scholars have recommended its use at the analysis stage and have shown that this post-stratification strategy can also improve estimation efficiency; see, for example, \citep{mchugh1983post,miratrix2013}.
+Complete randomization of the treatment combinations can balance the covariates on average; however, as the numbers of baseline covariates and factors increase, it is likely that some covariates will exhibit imbalance in a particular treatment assignment, as observed in completely randomized experiments \citep{Fisher1926, Senn1989, Morgan2012}.
+Blocking, or stratification, which was initially proposed by \cite{Fisher1926} and suggested by classical experimental design textbooks \citep[e.g.,][]{box2005, Wu2011}, is the most common way to balance treatment allocations with respect to a few discrete variables that are most relevant to the response.
+Appropriate blocking can balance the baseline covariates and improve the treatment effect estimation efficiency \citep[e.g.,][]{wilk1955randomization,imai2008variance,Imbens2015}.
+A recent survey \citep{Lin2015} noted that 70\% of the 224 randomized trials published in leading medical journals in 2014 had used blocking (or stratification) in the experimental design.
+Even when blocking (or stratification) is not used in the design stage, researchers have recommended its use at the analysis stage and have shown that this post-stratification strategy can also improve estimation efficiency \citep{mchugh1983post,miratrix2013}.